-Chainmail is a type of body armour that is made from a large number of metals hoops or rings.
+Chainmail is a type of body armour that is made from a large number of metal hoops or rings.
 This type of armour was particularly popular among medieval knights.

-However, having the chainmail made back in the medieval times was quite expensive and its use was limited to the richer knights who commissioned experienced smiths to build it.
-It is possible for you make a chainmail armour right at your home, with the right materials.
+However, having the chainmail made back in medieval times was quite a time-consuming thing to make and could be expensive.
+It is possible for you to make a chainmail armour right at your home, with the right materials.

 Back in medieval Europe, the main material used in chainmail construction was iron.
-In some cases, some brass rings were also used.
-Today, due to the availability of many different materials, you can choose between aluminium, iron, steel, copper, bronze and many other materials.
+In some cases, brass rings were also used.
+Today, due to the availability of many different materials, you can choose between aluminium, iron, steel, copper, bronze, and many other materials.

 Medieval chainmail armour was made from different ring sequences.
 The most common was the 4-in-1 ring sequence in which each ring in the armour had four other rings attached to it.

-Such an armour is fairly strong in its build and effective for defence purposes against edged weapons.
+Such armor is fairly strong in its build and effective for defense purposes against edged weapons.
 Another consideration in constructing the rings for chainmail is the thickness of the wire to be used.
 The thicker the wire, the stronger is the chainmail going to be, and vice versa.

 The chainmail itself should be built from countless metal rings.
-After you have decided the material, ring type and wire width, it’s time to pick up two solid pliers and start making rings from the material.
-A good start is to find a cylindrical piece of metal which is as wide as you want your rings to be.
+After you have decided on the material, ring type, and wide width, it’s time to pick up two solid pliers and start making rings from the material.
+A good start is to find a cylindrical piece of metal that is as wide as you want your rings to be.